NCBI-Hackathons/NovoGraph/README.md

                   --outputDirectory .../intermediate_files/forMAFFT
                   --inputTruncatedReads .../intermediate_files/truncatedReads

-## The next step is to execute 'CALLMAFFT.pl'
+## The next step is to execute CALLMAFFT.pl
 ## This step assumes you are using the Sun Grid Engine (SGE) job scheduler to submit jobs
 perl CALLMAFFT.pl --action kickOff --mafftDirectory .../intermediate_files/forMAFFT --qsub 1